StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 ## Size of the Site

 In case someone may find it interesting, as we digital garden / personal knowledge management types like comparing sizes, here's how big the whole site is.
-I will update this every few months, as it doesn't grow that quickly anyways. _Last updated: March 6th, 2023._
+I will update this every few months, as it doesn't grow that quickly anyways. _Last updated: Dec 19th, 2024._

 ```
 Wiki
 ----
     Markdown files:
-        107
+        116
     lines:
-        12484
+        14300
     word count:
-        162402
+        181140

 Blog
 ----
     Markdown files:
-        16
+        19
     lines:
-        2408 total
+        2842 total
     word count:
-        28002 total
+        31934 total
 ```